Magic Mind: From under $1M to over $50M run-rate in 5 years

 Magic Mind Team Scaling, First Systems

-- -YouTube + podcast deals scaling, 150+ micro & mid posts/month
+- -YouTube and podcast collaborations scaling — 150+ micro and mid posts/month

 Team Goes Local

 New hires came in as complete beginners at offshore salaries.
+The team ran like a sales floor — clear KPIs, clear goals, and a fast-hire, fast-fire culture.

 Within a year, these Romanian juniors were outperforming experienced US hires who cost 8-9 times more.